 Articles and Updates from Phoenix Children's

-Epilepsy affects males and females and is most commonly diagnosed in childhood and in the elderly.
+Epilepsy affects males and females, and is most commonly diagnosed in childhood and in the elderly.
 Some children grow out of it, while others experience symptoms throughout their lives.
-For many people, medications are effective in controlling their epilepsy, but more than 30% of children and adults with epilepsy do not fully respond to medication.
+For many people, medications are effective in controlling their epilepsy, but more than 30 percent of children and adults with epilepsy do not fully respond to medication.

 The good news is that there are a number of other epilepsy treatments when medications don’t work.
 Still, the disease remains highly misunderstood.
 That’s why I’m sharing 10 must-knows about this common, yet complex, disease.

-- Epilepsy is no one's fault – Parents often believe they’re to blame for the condition – that it’s due to some flaw in their genetics, or that something went wrong during pregnancy.
+- Epilepsy is no one's fault.
+Parents often believe they’re to blame for the condition – that it’s due to some flaw in their genetics or that something went wrong during pregnancy.
 But epilepsy is no one’s fault.
 For hundreds of years, it was believed to be a violent or evil madness that needed to be exorcised.
-This seems laughable now, but even modern parents misunderstand the disease and worry they did something that caused their child’s epilepsy.
+This seems laughable today, but even modern parents misunderstand the disease and worry they did something that caused their child’s epilepsy.

-- Seizures and epilepsy are incredibly common – Very few parents know much of anything about epilepsy when their child is first diagnosed.
+- Seizures and epilepsy are incredibly common.
+Very few parents know much of anything about epilepsy when their child is first diagnosed.
 Of course, they quickly become experts on the topic.
-The truth is, seizure disorders are incredibly common.
-Here at Barrow Neurological Institute at Phoenix Children’s Hospital, we treat nearly 3,000 kids with epilepsy each year.
+The truth is: Seizure disorders are incredibly common.
+Here, at the Barrow Neurological Institute at Phoenix Children’s, we treat nearly 3,000 kids with epilepsy each year.

 Today, many children with epilepsy play sports, spend time with their families, enjoy their friends and excel in school.
 The disease is part of their lives, but with treatment, it doesn’t have to define their childhood.

-- Research and funding are also affected by the negative public perception of epilepsy – Although epilepsy is a common condition affecting 65 million people worldwide, it receives a much smaller slice of the funding pie than many other conditions.
-Unlike Lou Gehrig’s Disease, Parkinson’s and muscular dystrophy – very rare neurological diseases that enjoy a high level of awareness and funding – no celebrity has carried the torch for epilepsy.
+- Research and funding are also affected by the negative public perception of epilepsy.
+Although epilepsy is a common condition affecting 65 million people worldwide, it receives a much smaller slice of the funding pie than many other conditions.
+Unlike Lou Gehrig’s disease, Parkinson’s and muscular dystrophy – very rare neurological diseases that receive a high level of awareness and funding – no celebrity has carried the torch for epilepsy.

-- New treatments are changing the way we treat epilepsy – Antiseizure medications are the first course of treatment for children with epilepsy, but not every child responds to these drugs.
+- New treatments are changing the way we treat epilepsy.
+Antiseizure medications are the first course of treatment for children with epilepsy, but not every child responds to these drugs.
 In the past, children with uncontrolled epilepsy have faced serious challenges, but this is changing.
 Medical breakthroughs have dramatically improved outcomes for children with all types of epilepsy.
-Among the most exciting new treatments available at Barrow at Phoenix Children’s:
+Among the most exciting new treatments available at the Barrow Neurological Institute at Phoenix Children’s:

-- One of the newest techniques was pioneered by Dr. Varina Boerwinkle, medical director of the Neurocritical Care Program.
-The resting state functional MRI “rs-fMRI Searchlight” automates one of the most time-consuming steps of the rs-fMRI analysis, saving physicians’ valuable time and resulting in an auto-generated report that locates the source of seizures.
+- One of the newest techniques is the resting state functional MRI “rs-fMRI Searchlight,” which automates one of the most time-consuming steps of the rs-fMRI analysis, saving physicians’ valuable time and resulting in an auto-generated report that locates the source of seizures.